 The vineyards were designed by university professors from Thessaloniki’s School of Agronomy and Athens Vine & Wine Institute in an exemplary manner.
 For the first time a systematic study was carried out on the suitability of foreign varieties in Greece.
 The Domaine’s people have respected the magnificence of this unique environment.
 Wherever there were forests, they have been left untouched.
 Nevertheless, the trees at this day still constitute a natural barrier, trapping the evening atmospheric moisture which helps the vines withstand the hot days of summer.

 Today the “Slopes of Mt.
 Meliton” vineyards are a model of organic viniculture, in line with modern international trends, respecting the consumer and the environment.

+Thanks to the exceptional climate conditions prevailing in the area, the Domaine’s vineyards are today considered to be one of the rarest cases where most vine diseases are confronted using organic processes.
 Plant protection is achieved solely by using sulphur and copper so that cultivation can be certified as purely organic, moreover only organic fertilizers are used.
-The yield per 1000m2, which does not exceed 800 kilos, demonstrates that the viticultural potential of the area is extremely high.
+The yield per 1000m2, which does not exceed 800 kilos, demonstrating that the viticultural potential of the area is extremely high.

 The hilly areas in the region create excellent ecological conditions for cultivating the 24 select varieties that thrive on the south-western slopes at an altitude of 200-300 m.
 These conditions allow the Assyrtiko, Athiri, Malagousia, Sauvignon Blanc and Roditis varieties to produce the highest quality white wines.
 Malagousia, a variety almost extinct, was revived at Domaine Porto Carras; after experimental plantings, the possibilities of the variety were recognized and the production of high quality and balanced wines with high aromatic potential, began.